I love cats, and if you’ve clicked on this article, then chances are you love cats too.

 How strong the laws are at the state level will vary from state to state.

 Currently, there are no state laws that dictate how many cats you’re allowed to own.

-There are some local governments such as townships and cities that have laws regarding how many cats you’re allowed to own.
+Some local governments, such as townships and cities, have laws governing how many cats you can own.